jettonj/AndroidBLEExample/README.md

 ## Getting started

 1. Clone this repo
-2. Flash the app from [`firmware`](firmware/) directory to an Argon or P2
+2. Flash the app from [`firmware`](firmware/) directory to an Argon or P2 against at least Device OS 3.3.0 (previous versions didn't include the provisioning mode)
 3. Scan the QR code from the device.
 It will contain two lines of text
     * first line contains the serial number.
-Take the last six characters and update the [`setupCode`](https://github.com/particle-iot/AndroidBLEExample/blob/main/app/src/main/java/io/particle/bleexample/MainActivity.java#L50) constant
+Take the last six characters and update the [`setupCode`](https://github.com/particle-iot/AndroidBLEExample/blob/main/app/src/main/java/io/particle/bleexample/MainActivity.java#L57) constant
     * second line contains the mobile secret.
-Take it and update the [`mobileSecret`](https://github.com/particle-iot/AndroidBLEExample/blob/main/app/src/main/java/io/particle/bleexample/MainActivity.java#L52) constant
+Take it and update the [`mobileSecret`](https://github.com/particle-iot/AndroidBLEExample/blob/main/app/src/main/java/io/particle/bleexample/MainActivity.java#L59) constant
 4. Make sure you have [Android Studio](https://developer.android.com/studio/install) installed and configured
 5. Make sure your Android device [is set up for development](https://developer.android.com/studio/run/device)
 6. Open this repo in Android Studio and run the app on the device